 Beer O'clock Talk

-Saturday 9th June from 6:30pm @Space Studios - FREE entry for Portfolio Reviews ticket holders
+Friday 7th June from 6:30pm @Space Studios - FREE entry

 Our Beer O'clock Talks are designed to offer a platform for photographers to present and share their most recent productions with our audience.
-The short talk is followed by a Q&A session with the public.
+The brief talk of about 40 minutes is followed by a Q&A session with the public.